Automated Progressive Red Teaming: Experiments

 \section{Experiments}

-We conducted extensive experiments to examine the proposed automated red teaming framework against strong baselines with both automatic and human evaluation.
-For our experiments, we also constructed a series of datasets, including the seed instruction datasets for initial adversarial LLMs($\mathcal{HD}^{0}_{\rm{red}}$, $\mathcal{SH}^{0}_{\rm{target}}$), the attacking dataset $\mathcal{P}_{\rm{attack}}$ and the evaluation datasets (safety and helpfulness).
+We conducted extensive experiments to examine our APRT against strong baselines with both automatic and human evaluations.
+For our experiments, we constructed a series of training datasets, including the instruction datasets used to initialize the Intention Expanding LLM $\mathcal{M}_{\rm{exp}}$ and the Intention Hiding LLM $\mathcal{M}^{0}_{\rm{hid}}$, and we also build an attack dataset $\mathcal{P}_{\rm{att}}$ with overt intention to trigger the Target LLM in the training process.